oscarpm5/Fog-of-War---Research-Project/docs/README.md

 </details>

 ## Homework
 Well done!
 If you have arrived here it means that you have finished all the TODO's, well done.
-Now it is time for homework to see if you have understood the basics.
+Now it is time for homework to see if you have understood the basics.<br>
 First check the Fow Manager module's function DrawFoWMap() and make sure you understand how it draws the FoW tiles.
 Then try to create a precomputed shape mask by yourself: You will only need to go to the FoW Manager header file and search for a variable named "circle masks"; you can then create an array of defines just as the ones that are already set there for you.
 Note that every time that you create a new mask you have to increment the number [4] next to the variable name.
 Feel free to experiment with new shapes!

 ## Possible Improvements